Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 6. Rattan

 Rattan is popular for its lightweight, ease of movement, and resistance to weather and sun damage.
-One of its main advantages is its natural look which can give your outdoor living space a cozy, relaxed feel.
+One of the great things about rattan is its natural look, which can give your outdoor living space a cozy, relaxed feel.

 It’s also relatively easy to clean and maintain and can be treated with special coatings to help protect it from the elements.

 However, while rattan is generally weather-resistant, it can still be prone to fading or cracking over time, especially if it has prolonged exposure to sunlight.
-Rattan furniture can also be difficult to repair if it becomes damaged, as it is woven together and may require professional restoration.
+Rattan outdoor furniture can also be tricky to repair if it becomes damaged.
+Because it's woven together, fixing a broken strand or a crack can require some expertise and might even involve calling in a professional.

 The airy and natural look of the Mico Rattan Armchair creates a tropical look in any outdoor space.
 Picture credits: @bbbuffaloe